IntersectMBO/essential-cardano/Essential_Cardano_weekly_reports.md

 ## Essential Cardano weekly reports

+### Week ending November 19th
+This week, we approved the following contributions:
+- Genesis Auction House in the Tools and Explorers section
+- Five Families in the NFTs section
+- Rebranding of MuesliSwap to AdaMuesliSwap under Decentralized Exchanges
+- Random French pool's gift card generator in a new Miscellaneous section

 ### Week ending November 12th
 This week, we approved the following contributions:
 - JPG Store and ADAM - ADA Monitor App in the Tools section